VaniTech1/VaniTech1/README.md

 - **Seattle Housing Analysis** — Analysis of housing price trends in Seattle using Python and visualization tools.
 - **Sales Analysis**— Sales data exploration and dashboard creation to identify revenue trends.
+- **Brain Tumor Detection** — Built a CNN model in Python to classify brain MRI images as No Tumor, Glioma, Meningioma, or Pituitary Tumor.

 ## 📫 How to reach me
 - Email: vanibn36@gmail.com
 - LinkedIn: [linkedin.com/in/vani-b-n](https://linkedin.com/in/vani-b-n)

 ---

 *Thanks for visiting my profile!
 Feel free to connect or explore my projects.*